 Is he gone, the h asked sleepily as I climbed in.
-I responded with something not printable, and we slapped five and drifted back to sleep, Jake snuggling between us.
+I responded with something not printable, and we slapped five and drifted back to sleep, our dog snuggling between us.

 We celebrate the presidential inauguration in a time of great sorrow.
 Yesterday, the number of deaths from COVID-19 reached 400,000.
 In DC there was a ceremony at the Lincoln Memorial.
 The bell of the Cathedral tolled once for each one thousand deaths.
 Four hundred lights lined the reflecting pool in a memorial light display.
 A Michigan nurse sang a beautiful rendition of Amazing Grace.